(Revised Aug. 14, 2017)

 Social Security Number:International students who are being paid through FSU need to get a Social Security number.
 Information on this process can be found on the CGE website.

 7. Health Insurance Requirement

-All new graduate students are required to show proof of adequate health insurance, either purchased through FSU or show comparable coverage as determined by Thagard Student Health Center.
-If you do not show proof that you have health insurance, you will not allowed to register for classes.
-For insurance information including coverage and cost, go to the Thagard Student Health Insurance website at http://www.tshc.fsu.edu or call 850/644-6230.
+All new graduate students are required to show proof of adequate health insurance, either purchased through FSU or show comparable coverage as determined by University Health Services.
+Students who do not show proof that they have health insurance will not allowed to register for classes.
+For insurance information including coverage and cost, go to the University Health Services website (http://uhs.fsu.edu) or call 850/644-3608.

 8. Language (English Competency) Requirement- for International Students

-Occasionally, a student in the MS&E program will have an opportunity to work as a Teaching Assistant.
+Occasionally, a student in the MS&E program will have an opportunity to work as a Teaching Assistant (TA).
 A requirement for international students working in TA positions is to pass the SPEAK test, administered by the Center for Intensive English Studies (CIES), with a minimum score of 50.
-For more information on the SPEAK test. (http://cies.fsu.edu/programs/ita/speak-exam-information)
+More information on the SPEAK test. (http://cies.fsu.edu/programs/ita/speak-exam-information)

 9. Course and Credit Information and Requirements- M.S. and Ph.D.

 - Core courses (minimum 12 credits).

 - Four elective, specialization courses (minimum 12 credits)

 - Interdisciplinary Seminar Series – taken every semester (0 credits)